ANTHEM PROPERTIES NOW FEATURE BLINK EV CHARGING STATIONS

 All Electric Vehicle

 All electric vehicles have no internal combustion engine and are totally dependent on plugging into the electric power grid.
 This vehicle is “Range Bound” and is the most likely of the three to need to recharge its battery at electric charging stations away from home.
 Their large batteries accommodate a range of 80-plus miles per charge, and must take advantage of charging stations to “top-off” and not run out of fuel.
-In order to accommodate charging cars such as the Nissan Leaf, Anthem Equity Group has installed Blink EV charging stations at all of its properties.
+In order to accommodate electric and plug-in hybrids, Anthem Equity Group has installed Blink EV charging stations at all of its properties.